ECBSU/genomics-scripts/Functional-annotation/Deeploc2/README.md

 On Deigo if you large fasta file, it will take an extremely long time to run.
 You will also need to change line 22 `cuda` -> `cpu`

-I will first split the fasta file (split_fasta.py) then do an array slurm script
+I recommend to first split the fasta file (split_fasta.py) then do an array slurm script

 ```
 source /home/y/yong-phua/conda_ini.sh